Lill Harriet Sandaune

 Lill Harriet Sandaune (born 27 October 1973) is a Norwegian politician for the Progress Party.

-She has served as an elected member of Malvik municipal council and Sør-Trøndelag county council.
+She has served as an elected member of the municipal council of Malvik Municipality and the Sør-Trøndelag county council.
 In the 2009 and 2013 elections she was elected as a deputy representative to the Parliament of Norway from Sør-Trøndelag.
 When Per Sandberg became a member of Solberg's Cabinet, she moved up to regular representative.

 She hails from Hommelvik and works as a teacher at Skjetlein Upper Secondary School.